Codyvanzandt/beautiful-jekyll/_posts/2018-08-18-bcts-naming.md

 ```python
 cmpy_strt_adr = "100 Foo Street"
 ```
-Oh no. Oh no, no, no. This is the company street address, so you should write it as company_street_address.
+Oh no. Oh no, no, no. This is the *company street address*, so you should write it as `company_street_address`.
 I guarantee that if you write `cmpy_strt_adr`, programmers will pronounce it as "cumpy stert adder" until the end of time.
+Don't make your future colleagues sound like Dr. Seus characters.

 ## Tip 5: Variables and Classes are Nouns.
 Functions and Methods are Verbs.